colanetbiz/hello-world-2/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my blog - is now This is a blog"
 date: 2019-01-20
 ---